-(2) Each of the officers is an affiliated person of the Adviser as a result of his or her position with the Adviser.

-(3) The term of office of each officer is indefinite.
+- (1) Each officer's mailing address is c/o Stone Ridge Asset Management LLC, One Vanderbilt Avenue, 65th Floor, New York, NY 10017. - (2) Each of the officers is an affiliated person of the Adviser as a result of his or her position with the Adviser. - (3) The term of office of each officer is indefinite.

 Code of Ethics.
 The Trust and the Adviser have adopted a code of ethics in accordance with Rule 17j-1 under the 1940 Act.
-This code of ethics permits the personnel of these entities to make personal investments under some circumstances, including in assets or instruments that the Fund may purchase or hold.
+This code of ethics permits the personnel of these entities to make personal investments under some circumstances, including in assets or instruments that a Fund may purchase or hold.